The Ronald Reagan Myth

 Iran-Contra scandal.
 And the humming economy was energized in

-large part by deep tax cuts and heavy military spending that
+large part by deep tax cuts and heavy military spending that together

-to advance such goals as education or civil rights."
+such goals as education or civil rights."

 The New York Times recalled, "Mr.

-Reagan's decision to send marines to Lebanon was disastrous,
+Reagan's decision to send marines to Lebanon was disastrous, however,

 Had you read the Washington Post, you